|2012 Police Suicide Study

 (NSOPS) was the first of its kind to study actual suicides on a daily basis across all 50 states for an entire year.
 This exhaustive study took place from January 1, 2008 until December 31, 2008, inclusive.
-The information

 Time on the job